Early Learning Essentials

 Volunteer Description: Volunteers assist children in the classroom by reading to them and playing games with them.
 Their role is to create a meaningful connection with the students and be a positive role model.

-Volunteer Commitment: Volunteers are encouraged to come weekly.
+Volunteer Commitment: Volunteers are encouraged to come weekly, but scheduling is flexible.
+Volunteers should participate as often as they can.

 BECOME A LEADER